EdoardoVaira/Simple-Sentiment-Analysis-Guide/README.md

 ## Clean Up

-This section is just to create a cleaned up dataset.
-By removing the useless columns.
-And maybe adding some extra useful columns.
-And Removing the duplicates.
-And filling the missing values.

-This is done in the file [`data_cleanup.ipynb`](data_cleanup.ipynb)

-This will generate a new dataset: [`cleaned_data.csv`](cleaned_data.csv)
+This section details the steps taken to prepare a cleaned dataset.
+We start by removing unnecessary columns to simplify the dataset.
+Next, we eliminate duplicate rows and drop any rows with missing values.
+We also add a new column to categorize the sentiment of each review.
+You can see all of these steps in [`data_cleanup.ipynb`](data_cleanup.ipynb).

+The cleaned dataset is saved as [`cleaned_data.csv`](cleaned_data.csv).

 # Text